Optimal Quantization for Matrix Multiplication: Introduction and main results

 Note that the term $\|\bar{A}^\top \bar{B}\|_F^2$ does not appear at all in Theorem~\ref{thm:generalMatMulNoMMSE}, and whenever $\|\bar{A}^\top \bar{B}\|^2\gg \frac{\|\bar{A}\|_F^2 \|\bar{B}\|_F^2}{n}$ the error in Theorem~\ref{thm:generalMatMulNoMMSE} is significantly smaller than the error in Theorem~\ref{thm:generalMatMul}.

-To put Theorem~\ref{thm:generalMatMulNoMMSE} in context, we note that recent work in LLMs suggested to use random rotation of $A$ and $B$ and then quantize each column of the rotated matrices using sub-optimal lattice quantizers~\cite{tseng2024quip,quarot2024}.
-See more in Section~\ref{subsec:relatedwork}.
-In particular, a popular choice is to use the scalar quantizer, which is equivalent to quantizing to the lattice $\ZZ^n$ with a cubic shaping region.
+To put Theorem~\ref{thm:generalMatMulNoMMSE} in context, we note that recent work in LLMs suggested to use random rotation of $A$ and $B$ and then quantize each column of the rotated matrices using sub-optimal lattice quantizers~\cite{tseng2024quip,quarot2024}. uch rotations, first practically employed by~\cite{chee2023quip}, make each column vector Gaussian-like, see more in Sections~\ref{sec:sketch} and~\ref{subsec:relatedwork}.
+A popular choice is to use the scalar quantizer, which is equivalent to quantizing to the lattice $\ZZ^n$ with a cubic shaping region.
 In practice, to apply the scalar quantizer on a vector $a_i\in\RR^n$, the common approach in the DNN and LLM literature is to store $\|a_i\|_{\infty}$, then normalize to $\tilde{a}_i=a_i/\|a_i\|_{\infty}$ such that all entries of $\tilde{a}_i$ are in $[-1,1]$, then use a $R$-bit scalar quantizer with dynamic range $[-1,1]$, and finally rescale the result by $\|a_i\|_{\infty}$.
 See, e.g.~\cite{quarot2024}.
 If the vector $a_i$ is uniform on $\sqrt{n}\mathbb{S}^{n-1}$ ( the sphere with radius $\sqrt{n}$), then for large $n$ we have that $\|{a}_i\|_{\infty}$ concentrates around $\sqrt{2\ln{n}}$.
 It follows that the expected squared quantization error this quantizer attains per entry is $\left(\frac{2}{3}\ln{n}\right) 2^{-2R}$.
 Using this quantizer for matrix multiplication (after rotating each matrix by the same random rotation) therefore results in

 Thus, replacing the scalar quantizer $\ZZ^n$ with a high-dimensional pair of ``good'' nested lattices, as we do in the proof of Theorem~\ref{thm:generalMatMulNoMMSE} saves a factor of $\frac{2}{3}\ln{n}$ in the expected squared error for moderate $R$.